IMADE3D/JellyBOX-Essentials/README-GETTING-STARTED.txt

 ## Firmware-Marlin
 - Firmware is the brains of the printer.
 Or, it's the code that determines how the brain functions.
 Over time, we add features and fix mistakes of the past, which makes JellyBOX work better.
 When there is a new firmware version, you should upgrade.
-- To upgrade your firmware, please head over [IMADE3D SUPPORT PAGE](http://imade3d.com/support) or straight to our [IMADE3D Marlin Github](https://github.com/IMADE3D/Marlin/releases)
+- To upgrade your firmware, please head over [IMADE3D.com/support](http://IMADE3D.com/support) or straight to our [github.com/IMADE3D/Marlin/releases](https://github.com/IMADE3D/Marlin/releases)
-- There's instructions on Upgrading Firmware in the infamous [JellyBOX Docs](http://bit.ly/jellybox-docs))
+- There's instructions on Upgrading Firmware in the infamous JellyBOX Docs though [IMADE3D.com/support](http://IMADE3D.com/support))

 <hr>